dSushant717/dSushant717/README.md

 ### 🙋 About Me

+I'm a software developer who enjoys building across the full stack — from interactive UIs in React to backend logic in Node.js and Python.
+I'm currently diving into game development with **Unity & C#**, expanding my skill set beyond the web.

+- 🔭 Working on projects spanning **web development & game development**
-- 🌱 Currently learning **Unity & C#**
+- 🌱 Currently learning **Next.js & SpringBoot**
-- 💬 Ask me about **JavaScript and Python**
+- 💬 Ask me about **JavaScript, Python, or React**
 - 📫 Reach me at **sdahal249@gmail.com**
-- ⚡ Fun fact: I'm always exploring new territories — web dev, game dev, and beyond
+- ⚡ I thrive at the intersection of creativity and code — whether that's a polished web app or an interactive game experience

 ---